KUL-recon-lab/course_nucmed_tech/02_radionuclides.md

 For smaller ones (less than 10 or so) it becomes markedly asymmetrical, since the probability is always 0 for negative values.

 Note that the distribution is only defined for integer values of {math}`n`.
-This is obvious, because one cannot detect partial photons ({math}`r` is a real number, because the average number of expected photons does not have to be integer).
+Note, however, that {math}`r` is a real number (the expected number of decays does not need to be an integer number).
 Summing over all {math}`n` values yields

 ```{math}
 \sum_0^\infty p_r(n) = e^{-r} \sum_0^\infty \frac{r^n}{n!}